Confusion at Atsu's family home in Ada as his mortal remains arrive

-Christian Atsu: Videos Of Late Newcastle And Chelsea Player's Coffin being Pushed Into The Ground Pop Up
+Christian Atsu's Burial: Videos Show Late Newcastle Footballer's Coffin being Pushed Into The Ground

 - The late Christian Atsu was buried on March 17, 2023, after he was given a befitting burial service at the State House in Accra